the-artik-tao/artik-v4/README.md

 ### Agent System Demo

 1. Open the web UI at http://localhost:3000
+2. Click "Open Project" and select `examples/todo-app` (or `examples/demo-app`)
+3. **Preview automatically starts with mocks:**
+   - API endpoints discovered
+   - Mock responses generated via DMR
+   - App runs in Docker sandbox with mock backend
-2. Enter path to `examples/demo-app` in the project loader
+4. Enter goal in chat: "Change the button color to green"
-3. Click "Preview" to see the demo app in iframe
-4. Click "Agent Console" and enter goal: "Add a variant prop to Button component"
 5. Agent will:
+   - Index the project (components, props, JSX)
-   - Plan the modification using LLM
+   - Plan the modification using project index
-   - Execute code changes via MCP tools
+   - Modify code using AST transformations
    - Capture before/after screenshots
-6. Go to "Diff Center" to see UI + code diffs
+6. Click on the diff in chat to see:
+   - UI screenshots (before/after)
+   - Code diff with syntax highlighting
-7. Click "Apply" to commit changes via git MCP
+7. Click "Auto-apply" to commit changes

+**Key Feature:** Preview now runs with **real mock data** instead of empty state!

 ### Project Indexing Example